• Skip to primary navigation

 This can be left in the refrigerator in a covered container for up to three days.

-When you are ready to eat it, transfer to a frying pan, bring to a boil and then add the broccoli and steam for 5 minutes as per the recipe instructions until the broccoli is tender.
+When you are ready to eat it, transfer it to a frying pan, bring it to a boil and then add the broccoli and steam for 5 minutes as per the recipe instructions until the broccoli is tender.

-Pin for later
+Save for later

-If you would like to make this recipe for beef and broccoli stir fry, why not pin it to one of your Pinterest boards so you can find it again easily.
+If you would like to make this recipe for beef and broccoli stir fry, why not pin it to one of your Pinterest boards so you can find it again easily?
 Just click on the image below.

-Other recipes
+Related recipes

-If you enjoyed this recipe you may also like to try some of my other Chinese inspired dishes:
+If you enjoyed this recipe you may also like to try some of my other Chinese-inspired dishes:

-• Crispy dragon beef with cashews
+Crispy dragon beef with cashews

-• Garlic beef in oyster sauce with vegetables
+Garlic beef in oyster sauce with vegetables

 • Easy sesame chicken

-The recipe
+📋The recipe

 Overhead shot of beef and broccoli stir fry showing the stirps of beef and broccoli in the thick tasty sauce.